Four-gluon vertex from the Curci-Ferrari model at one-loop order: Conclusions

 \section{Conclusions}

-In this work, we have computed the four-gluon 1PI Green function in the Landau gauge at one-loop order using the Curci-Ferrari model for the kinematical configuration $\left(p,p,p,-3p\right)$ with gauge group $SU(3)$ in four dimensions and compared our results with the first lattice data for this vertex, released very recently~\cite{Orlando24}.
+We computed the four-gluon 1PI Green function in the Landau gauge at one-loop order using the Curci-Ferrari model for the kinematical configuration $(p,p,p,-3p)$ with gauge group $SU(3)$ in four dimensions and compared our results with the first lattice data for this vertex~\cite{Orlando24}.

-We provided analytical expressions for the form factors $H(p)$ and $G(p)$.
+Analytical expressions for the form factors $H(p)$ and $G(p)$ were provided.
 After performing the renormalization group improvement adopting the IRS renormalization scheme, we compared our results with the lattice data of Ref.~\cite{Orlando24}, achieving a good agreement.
 These results come as predictions of our model, up to an overall constant factor, since all the available parameters were fixed beforehand.
 Our results exhibit an IR suppression in the form factor $H(p)$ and an IR divergence in $G(p)$.
 These features were also reported by other semi-analytical works~\cite{Binosi14, Aguilar24}, and are also present in the three-gluon vertex, although they affect the same form factor in that case.
-Furthermore, we observed an apparent zero-crossing in the form factor $H(p)$ taking place in the deep IR that was not reported elsewhere, but this prediction should be taken with a grain of salt since it could be a mere artifact of our approximations in the deep IR.
+Furthermore, we observed an apparent zero-crossing in the form factor $H(p)$ taking place in the deep IR that was not reported elsewhere, but this prediction should be taken with a grain of salt since it could be an artifact of the one-loop approximation or due to the particular renormalization scheme employed here.
 It would be enlightening to have new lattice data accessing this vertex in the deep IR to confirm these features.

-We have shown that within our approach, we can provide analytical expressions at one-loop order for the four-gluon vertex for any collinear configuration $\left( \alpha p, \beta p, \gamma p, -(\alpha + \beta + \gamma)p \right)$ and also that there will be IR divergences in the form factor associated with the totally symmetric tensor $G_{\mu \nu \rho \sigma}^{abcd}$ for any collinear configuration at one-loop accuracy due to the ghost-loop graphs.
+Within our approach, we can provide analytical expressions at one-loop order for the four-gluon vertex for any collinear configuration $\left( \alpha p, \beta p, \gamma p, -(\alpha + \beta + \gamma)p \right)$ and also that there will be IR divergences in the form factor associated with the totally symmetric tensor $G_{\mu \nu \rho \sigma}^{abcd}$ for any collinear configuration at one-loop accuracy due to the ghost-loop graphs.
 Furthermore, although we focused on the particular configuration $\left(p, p, p, -3p\right)$ for simplicity, the same analysis could be done with any collinear configuration, and preliminary results indicate that they exhibit quite similar features.